 (b) otherwise — within 14 days of the owner taking possession of it from the pound.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (4) A deer is identified in accordance with this regulation if it is identified with any of the following identifiers —